Fusion file system

 Fusion is a distributed virtual file system for cloud-native data pipeline and optimised for Nextflow workloads.

 It bridges the gap between cloud-native storage and data analysis workflow by implementing a thin client that allows any existing application to access object storage using the standard POSIX interface, thus simplifying and speeding up most operations.
-Currently it supports AWS S3 and Google Cloud Storage.
+Currently it supports AWS S3, Google Cloud Storage and Azure Blob containers.

 Getting started